variancehammer/CQB/cqb.md

 * No unit may be taken as a Dedicated Transport
 * No unit may have a starting size greater than 15 models
-* Units without the *Vehicle* keyword cannot be more than 4" wide
+* Units with the *Vehicle* keyword cannot be more than 4" wide
 * Units with both the *Flyer* battlefield role may not be taken, unless they have Hover Mode.
 If taken as such, they may not leave Hover Mode.
 * No unit requiring more than a 60mm round base may be chosen